jiesutd/NCRFpp/readme/Configuration.md

 norm_word_emb=False    #boolen.
 If normalize the pretrained word embedding. norm_char_emb=False    #boolen.
 If normalize the pretrained character embedding. number_normalized=True    #boolen.
 If normalize the digit into `0` for input files. seg=True    #boolen.
-If task is segmentation like, tasks with token accuracy evaluation (i.e. POS, CCG) is False; tasks with F-value evaluation(i.e. Word Segmentation, NER, Chunking) is True . word_emb_dim=50    #int.
+If task is segmentation like, tasks with token accuracy evaluation (e.g. POS, CCG) is False; tasks with F-value evaluation(e.g. Word Segmentation, NER, Chunking) is True . word_emb_dim=50    #int.
 Word embedding dimension, if model use pretrained word embedding, word_emb_dim will be reset as the same dimension as pretrained embedidng. char_emb_dim=30    #int.
 Character embedding dimension, if model use pretrained character embedding, char_emb_dim will be reset as the same dimension as pretrained embedidng.
 ```